Stein's method and the rank distribution of random matrices over finite fields

 An $n \times n$ matrix $A$ is called skew centrosymmetric if $A_{ij}=-A_{ji}$ and $A_{ij}=A_{n+1-j,n+1-i}$.
-This section studies the rank distributions (\ref{pkn:skew.even}) and (\ref{pkn:skew.odd}) of a randomly chosen skew centrosymmetric matrix with entries in $\mathbb{F}_q$ for $q$ odd.
+This section studies the rank distributions (\ref{pknskeweven}) and (\ref{pknskewodd}) of a randomly chosen skew centrosymmetric matrix with entries in $\mathbb{F}_q$ for $q$ odd.

 Suppose that $n$ is even.
-Waterhouse \cite{W} shows that the total number of skew centrosymmetric matrices is $q^{(n/2)^2}$, that all such matrices have even rank, and that the proportion of $n \times n$ skew centrosymmetric matrices of rank $n-2k$ is equal to We claim that $p_{k,n}$ in (\ref{pkn:skew.even}) is exactly equal to the probability that a uniformly chosen $n/2 \times n/2$ random matrix with entries from $\mathbb{F}_q$ has rank $n/2-k$.
-Indeed, pulling out factors of $q$, one can write \eqref{pkn:skew.even} as Comparing this expression with \eqref{def:Qqn.rect} for the case $m=0$ with $n$ replaced by $n/2$ shows that it is sufficient to prove that This identity holds since both
+Waterhouse \cite{W} shows that the total number of skew centrosymmetric matrices is $q^{(n/2)^2}$, that all such matrices have even rank, and that the proportion of $n \times n$ skew centrosymmetric matrices of rank $n-2k$ is equal to

+We claim that $p_{k,n}$ in (\ref{pknskeweven}) is exactly equal to the probability that a uniformly chosen $n/2 \times n/2$ random matrix with entries from $\mathbb{F}_q$ has rank $n/2-k$.
+Indeed, pulling out factors of $q$, one can write (\ref {pknskeweven}) as